 4. Assess Vendors Through Criticality Analysis

 A facility management company can also perform criticality analysis based on the needs of particular facilities.
-Working with a company that has vetted field partners can simplify this analysis by ensuring that all of the participating vendors have a proven track record for every factor that falls under criticality.
+Working with a company that has vetted field partners can simplify this analysis by ensuring that all participating vendors have a proven track record for every factor that falls under criticality.

 5. Align Vendor Management Best Practices and Key Performance Indicators

 The best practices that guide vendor management should align with the key performance indicators of vendors.
-Some of the most significant KPIs for facility vendors include backlogs, customer service levels, schedule compliance and quality.
+Some of the most significant KPIs for facility vendors include backlogs, customer service levels, schedule compliance, and quality.
 Backlogs are measured in hours and are converted to weeks during the process of facility management planning.
 A healthy total backlog is approximately four to six weeks.
-Two to four weeks of ready backlog should also be available.
+Two to four weeks of the ready backlog should also be available.